 A trial comparing treatment approaches for prostate cancer (ProtecT)

-- Surgery to remove the prostate gland (radical prostatectomy)
+- surgery to remove the prostate (radical prostatectomy)

 Summary of results